sveltejs/language-tools/packages/svelte-check/README.md

 ### Args:

-`--workspace <path to your workspace, where checking starts>`
+`--workspace <path>` Path to your workspace.
+All subdirectories except node_modules and those listed in --ignore are checked

 `--output <human|human-verbose|machine>`

-`--watch` Will not exit after one pass but keep watching files for changes and rerun diagnostics.
+`--watch` Will not exit after one pass but keep watching files for changes and rerun diagnostics

-`--ignore <files/folders to ignore, relative to workspace root, comma-separated, inside quotes.
-Example: --ignore "dist,build">`
+`--ignore <path1,path2>` Files/folders to ignore - relative to workspace root, comma-separated, inside quotes.
+Example: --ignore "dist,build"

 `--fail-on-warnings` Will also exit with error code when there are warnings